 majority of sheep in the U.S. can still be found.
 Fine wool sheep

 are best adapted to arid and semi-arid regions.
-They are known
+Besides being known for their high quality wool, they are known

 for their longevity and strong flocking instinct.